near-examples/workshop--exploring-assemblyscript-contracts/README.md

 Choose one of the following projects and write the model(s) and contract(s) that satisfy the following requirements.
 Include unit tests of course.
 Test everything locally using `yarn mock`.

+**Important Note:**
+The design guidelines below are almost certainly incomplete.
+They are intended to inspire you to consider the design challenge on your own or with your pair or team.
+Feel free to run with these ideas and do not be constrained by what you see here.

 ### PinkyPromise

-*(inspired by a public hackathon project)*
+*(inspired by a 2019 hackathon project)*

 PinkyPromise is a system for recording promises on the blockchain for all to see, forever and ever.
 A promise is a piece of text that is made `from` someone `to` someone (possibly themselves).
 A promise may eventually be marked as `kept` or `broken` by the owner of the `to` account.

-   - Models
+**Models**

 - `PinkyPromise`
   - Collects a commitment (as string) between two accounts (as strings).
 Consider whether to use `Storage` directly (our on-chain key-value store) or one of the persistent collections that wraps `Storage` to mimic a Vector, Map, Queue or Set.

-   - Contracts
+**Contracts**

 - `main`
   - `makePromise(to: string, statement: string)`

 ### BucketList